MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/types-of-events-for-extensibility.md

 ### Handled events

+**Low Value** - Handled events are low quality events.

+> [!NOTE]
-**Low Value** - Handled events are low quality events. **Subscriber must exit if the event is already handled**, <!--is this bold for emphasis only?--> thus these events don't scale.
+> Subscribers must exit if the event is already handled, thus these events don't scale.
 Consider using skip events.

 <!--need to replace the images with code examples-->